dotmailer/dotmailer-magento-extension/README.md

 -------------
 - Magento >= 1.6.2

+# Contribution

+You are welcome to contribute to dotmailer for Magento!
+You can either:
+- Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento-extension/issues/new) including description, repro steps, Magento and extension version numbers
+- Fix a bug: please fork it and submit the Pull Request to our Testing branch [Testing branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/testing)
+- Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+# V6.3.2 Release Notes

 # V6.3.2 Release Notes
  - We’ve fixed a problem in which store views didn’t exist.
  - Bulk order sync now has a delay (of 60 mins) before being imported.